JackEdTaylor/LexOPSdocs/docs/05-shiny.md

 # LexOPS Shiny App

-The Shiny app is an interactive user interface for LexOPS, with informative visualisations and illustrations of selected options.
+The Shiny app is an interactive interface for LexOPS.
 The LexOPS Shiny app can be run locally with:

 ``` r
 LexOPS::run_shiny()
 ```

-A demo of the Shiny app is available online at https://jackt.shinyapps.io/lexops/, but running the app locally is highly recommended for reliability and speed.
+A demo of the Shiny app is available at https://jackt.shinyapps.io/lexops/, but running the app locally is recommended for reliability and speed.

 ## Generate

-The Generate tab is a user interface for the "[generate pipeline](the-generate-pipeline.html)".
+The Generate tab is an interface for the "[generate pipeline](the-generate-pipeline.html)".
 This allows you to generate stimuli for any possible factorial design.

 ### Specify Design